 - External Examination (x2)

 - External pre-release tasks (x2)

-- Logbooks and performance records
+- · Logbooks and performance records

 - Written reports and essays

 - Presentations

 - Workbooks

-- Student Assignment
+- · Student Assignment

-SPORT AND PHYSICAL EDUCATION
+PHYSICAL EDUCATION

-Course Length: Studied over two years

-Examination Board: AQA

 Course Leader: Mr B Hallam (hallam@queenelizabeths.derbyshire.sch.uk)

 A-level PE takes a multi-disciplinary approach to broaden learners' knowledge and understanding of all facets of sports science and the socio-cultural issues affecting sport in Britain today.
 This fascinating course will prepare learners for a wide range of Higher Education courses and employment within one of the fastest growing sectors of modern society.